TheRealMattDunn/mattdunn.info/content/notes/Converge IBM Power for Google Cloud (IP4G).md

 - Monthly subscription
 	- T-shirt sizing—can change plans
 	- Billing prorated for partial months
-- Access to GCP services from within LPARs
+- Access to Google Cloud services from within LPARs
 - Power9-based servers
 	- Same infra as used in usual on-prem deployments—by design
 	- Power10 available on request